bittnert/OMOTE/doc/Omote remote overview.md

 * Role up the projector screen
 * Turn off the projector

 The idea here is, that this is the typical use case.
-If someone wants to watch some film or play video games, the group can be started and then the remote control already knows what command to send where in order to control the different aspects.
+If someone wants to watch some film or play video games, the Scene can be started and then the remote control already knows what command to send where in order to control the different aspects.

 ## Concept for remote configuration